-The use of cannabis in medicine dates back approximately five thousand years, but it is only in the last 100 years that advanced extraction methods have led scientists to isolate and observe how specific compounds like THC or CBD act on other biological systems.
-The endocannabinoid system, a biological system that has been identified to exist in all vertebrates and invertebrate animals, was first described in the early 1990s as researchers tried to identify why THC had an intoxicating effect on rats.
-It was then observed that there was an incredibly dynamic, complex system of receptors throughout the nervous system that was responsive to THC.
-Further study has revealed varying receptors in major organs, the immune system, and the GI tract, and scientists have now inferred based on genetic comparison that the ECS has been evolving for some 600 million years.
+Now called the endocannabinoid system because of the plant that sparked its discovery, the system was first described in the early 1990s as researchers tried to identify why THC had an intoxicating effect on rats.
+It was then observed that there was a robust, dynamic, system of receptors located throughout the nervous system that was responsive to THC.
+Further study has since revealed various receptors in major organs, the immune system, and the GI tract — varying on individual-to-individual basis.
+Scientists have now inferred based on genetic comparison that the ECS has been evolving for some 600 million years.

 How does it work?